Debarka-Kundu/Master-PE-Pro/README.md

 This Project is based on WIN10XPE

-This Open-Source.exe will extract all the Open-Source files
+This Link youn can find the open-Source files: https://www.dropbox.com/sh/u7vtkwvpp7nvjgr/AABUvPixf-ovmdIR-ELlQT2Oa?dl=0

 NOTE: This Recovery OS is in beta and there are some bugs in this beta